ugogineering/devops-helm-repo/README.md

-#This is a DevOps repo that contains a terraform script that creates a GCS bucket
+#This is a DevOps repo that contains a terraform script that creates a GCS bucket.